pub enum EntityId {

 pub fn try_into_container(self) -> Option<MetaString>

-Returns the inner container ID value, if this entity ID is a Container
+Returns the inner container ID value, if this entity ID is a Container.

-is returned and the original entity ID is consumed.
+Otherwise, None is returned and the original entity ID is consumed.

 Trait Implementations§